Alison Moyet: 2010–present: Return to synthpop roots

 On 16 October 2013, Moyet appeared as a guest performer on ITV 1's The One and Only Cilla Black celebrating Cilla Black's 50 years in show business.
 Moyet sang "Anyone Who Had a Heart".

 On 10 November 2014, Moyet released a live album, Minutes and Seconds – Live, taken from The Minutes Tour.

 On 30 July 2015, it was announced that Moyet would be releasing deluxe editions of her albums Hometime, Voice, and The Turn.
 According to her official web site: "Each album will feature plenty of bonus material – including some rare and previously unreleased material."

 On 21 September 2015, Moyet performed at the Burberry Show at London Fashion Week.
 Her set was released as a digital EP, Live for Burberry on 23 September.

 On 27 September 2016, it was announced that Moyet's first four studio albums Alf, Raindancing, Hoodooo and Essex would be reissued as Deluxe editions after having been remastered by BMG on 25 November 2016.
 Each double-disc set comes in a casebound book with the original album remastered from the original tapes along with 12-inch remixes, b-sides and previously unreleased songs.

 Moyet's ninth studio album Other, described as "intelligent, adventurous electronic pop," co-produced by Guy Sigsworth, was released 16 June 2017 on Cooking Vinyl.
-From September through December that same year, she will embark on a world tour, The Other Tour.
+From September through December that same year, she embarked on a world tour, The Other Tour.

 In October 2017, Moyet featured as guest artist on the Norwegian band A-Ha's acoustic album, MTV Unplugged – Summer Solstice, singing "Summer Moved On".
 The performance was recorded at Giske island in Norway in June 2017.

 On 20 April 2018, Moyet released her second live album, The Other Live Collection, taken from The Other Tour.

+Moyet released the album Key on 4 October 2024, charting at no.8 in the UK Album Charts.
+The album contains 16 reworked singles and deep cuts, alongside two brand new tracks.
+A single, "Such Small Ale", premiered on Vernon Kay's mid-morning show on BBC Radio 2 and BBC Sounds on 13 June 2024.
+In June 2024, Moyet launched a podcast, 40 Moyet Moments, a 40-part podcast series where she discusses key moments of her career.
+Moyet embarked on a world tour in support of Key in 2025.

+Sales and charts

+As of June 2023 her worldwide album sales have reached a certified 23 million, with over two million singles sold.
+All ten of her studio albums and three compilation albums have charted in the top 30 of the UK Albums Chart, reaching number one with the studio album Alf (1984) and the compilation album Singles (1995).
+She has also achieved nine top 30 singles and six top 10 hits on the UK Singles Chart.